 "I think I remember that one," says Christina.
 "Asceticism is like denying yourself things, is that right?
 Like training yourself to grow closer to God."
-Mrs. George continues, "Yes, all Christians practise some asceticism, like fasting from certain foods on certain days.
+Mrs. George continues, "Yes, all Christians practice some asceticism, like fasting from certain foods on certain days.
 When we fast, we give up something we enjoy and add more time with God.
 Other examples of practising asceticism are when we try to discipline ourselves by praying regularly, by giving what we don't need to the poor, and so on.
-Monastics may practise asceticism in even more ways, like living with very little."
+Monastics may practice asceticism in even more ways, like living with very little."
 "You know how you said that becoming a monastic is a calling?"
 Tommy asks.
 "How do you know if God is calling you to do that?"
-Mr. George tousles Tommy's hair and says, "You have to spend a lot of time talking to God in prayer, and He will answer that question for you in time.
+Mr. George tousles Tommy's hair and says, "You have to spend a lot of time talking to God in prayer and He will answer that question for you in time.
 It can also help to talk with a spiritual advisor, like Achen or Mary Kochamma."
-"Well, we can at least practise asceticism right here and now," Christina says.
+"Well, we can at least practice asceticism right here and now," Christina says.
 "Instead of ordering out, I'll make mac and cheese!"
 Reflection Questions - 1.
 What does it mean to practise monasticism? - 2.
 Name 2 monastics from this lesson. - 3.
 What does it mean to practise asceticism?
 How can we do this in our lives today? - 4.
 Do you have to become a monastic in order to live a holy life?
 Why or why not?
-LESSON

 The Resurrection

-What is the Resurrection, and why is it so important to Orthodox Christians?
-From the time of His birth, there were signs that Christ is our King, that He will die for our sins, and that He will rise from the dead.
-The icon of the Nativity demonstrates this in several ways.
-Before His Resurrection, Jesus Christ died on the cross on a Friday, which we remember as the Great Friday.
-Three days later, on Sunday, He rose from the dead, and this is the most important day we remember as Orthodox Christians every year.
+What is the Resurrection?
+Why is it so important to Christians?
+The Church teaches us why!

 Vocabulary Words

 Nativity The birth of Jesus Christ

 Resurrection To rise from death; when Jesus Christ rose from the dead; also the feast of feasts or the day we celebrate Christ's resurrection from death; also called Pascha.

 Great Friday the Friday Jesus Christ died on the cross

 Pascha Easter; the Resurrection

 Sheol hell or hades

 Messiah king and saviour

 Prefiguration a foretelling; a signal of what will come in the future

 Christina is studying at the kitchen table while her parents discuss plans for the Holy Resurrection Feast this Sunday.
 She looks troubled, and Mr. George sits down to ask her if anything is wrong.
 Christina says, "Oh, it's fine.
-It's just that I've been thinking about the Resurrection Feast.
-We are learning things in biology about how plants and creatures grow, live, and die, and I don't understand something.
-How could Jesus live after he died?"
+It's just, I've been thinking about the Resurrection Feast.
+We are learning things in biology about how plants and creatures grow, live and die and I don't understand something.
+How could Jesus live after He died?"
 Mr. George nods his head and answers, "I understand that can be confusing.
-God created the world, and we can often understand it better through the study of science.
-But God can do anything as the Creator and does not have to follow the rules of science in the way creation does."
+God created the world which we can often understand better through the study of science.
+But God can do anything as He is the Creator.
+He does not have to follow the rules of science in the way creation does."
 Christina puts her pencil down and looks at her father curiously.
 "Okay, I guess that makes sense.
-God is greater than Time and creation because He

-The Nativity Icon made them.
-So why did Jesus go through all of that?
-Why did he grow, live, and die like the rest of us?
-And then why did He live again if we couldn't?
+But then why did Jesus have to go through all of that?
+Why did he grow, live and die like the rest of us?
+And then why did He live again if we can't?
 So many of my friends say it's silly to believe that a man could be God."
-Learning Outcome Check Not everyone has the same faith and beliefs as we have.
+Mr. George pats his daughter on the back in understanding and says "you have amazing questions!
+And you're right, not everyone believes in Jesus Christ as our Resurrected Saviour and God.
+The Orthodox Church has always kept Learning Outcome Check Understand that not everyone has the same faith and beliefs as we have.